gvwilson/thirdbit/fiction/santas/index.md

 "No,"
 the burly man growled.
 "The gifts are for the trees.
-The ax is for choppin' down anyone who tries to hurt 'em."
+The ax is for anyone who tries to hurt 'em."

 "I haven't…
 brought anyone…